English Gothic architecture: Decorated Gothic (late 13th–late 14th centuries)

 Historians sometimes subdivide this style into two periods, based on the predominant motifs of the designs.
-The first, the Geometric style, lasted from about 1245 or 50 until 1315 or 1360, where ornament tended to be based on straight lines, cubes and circles, followed by the Curvilinear style (from about 1290 or 1315 until 1350 or 1360) which used gracefully curving lines.
+The first, the Geometric style, lasted from about 1245 or 50 until 1315 or 1360, where ornament tended to be based on pointed arches, cusps and circles, followed by the Curvilinear style (from about 1290 or 1315 until 1350 or 1360) which used gracefully curving (ogee) lines.